antiboredom/automating-video-lang/README.md

 ## Office Hours and General Help

 I'm available to meet by appointment in person or by Skype/Google Hangouts.
-Please email me at lavigne@nyu.edu to schedule a meeting, or if you have any questions or concerns about the class.
+Please email me at lavignse@newschool.edu to schedule a meeting, or if you have any questions or concerns about the class.

 ***